 2. Streamline The Content

 Once again, divide your content into categories.
-Look at your SEO trends, keywords, and analytics and prioritize your content based on what your customers are looking for when they access your business.
+Look at your SEO trends, keyword research components, and analytics and prioritize your content based on what your customers are looking for when they access your business.
 It will primarily base on what your site’s or business’ goals are and help you improve your mobile SEO.

 For example, if you are a retail website, you want to focus on products.
 If you are a news website, your focus will be the latest news and updates.
 So, distribute your content into tiers: primary, secondary, and so on.